langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 1.3.21.3.
 Forgetting That the Current Directory Is Not In The `$PATH`

-- If you've written a script and want to test it and you see the following error message, even if you remembered to add execute permissions to the script, either add the current directory to the `$PATH` variable (which is not recommended, or reference the script via the current directory with a leading `./` before the script name, as in `./my.script`.
+- If you've written a script and want to test it and you see the following error message, even if you remembered to add execute permissions to the script, either add the current directory to the `$PATH` variable -- which is not recommended -- or reference the script via the current directory with a leading `./` before the script name, as in `./my.script`.
   [5.12.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#5122-oreilly-bash-cookbook-2nd-edition)